intelsdi-x/snap/README.md

 ...
 ```

-NOTE: Plugin bundles are available for convenience in the Snap [GitHub release page](https://github.com/intelsdi-x/snap/releases), for the latest up to date version use the release/download in the [plugin catalog](#plugin-catalog).
+NOTE: Plugin bundles are available for convenience in the Snap [GitHub release page](https://github.com/intelsdi-x/snap/releases), for the latest up-to-date version use the release/download in the [plugin catalog](#plugin-catalog).

 ### Running Tasks

-To collect data, you need to create a [task](docs/TASKS.md) by loading a `Task Manifest`.
-The manifest contains a specification for what interval a set of metrics are gathered, how the data is transformed, and where the information is published.
+To collect data, you need to create a task by loading a `Task Manifest`.
+The Task Manifest contains a specification for what interval a set of metrics are gathered, how the data is transformed, and where the information is published.
 For more information see [task](docs/TASKS.md) documentation.

 Now, download and load the [psutil example](examples/tasks/psutil-file.yaml):
 ```